cloud-solutions/zend-sentry/README.md

 ZendSentry is released under the New BSD License.

-The current version of ZendSentry is `1.5.2`.
+The current version of ZendSentry is `1.5.3`.

 #Latest Changes
-- [BnitoBzh](https://github.com/BnitoBzh) made screen and cli error messages configurable.
+- Fix: Error reporting level needs to be configurable through config and must not be null

 #Important Changes
+- 1.5.2: Configurable error messages
 - 1.4.0: Raven configuration can now be overwritten through ZendSentry configuration if needed
-- 1.3.0: updated raven dependency to latest (0.10.0), important security relevant changes (curl), upgrade is strongly recommended
 - 1.2.0: supports tags, every logging action returns the Sentry event_id, Raven is registered as Service
-- 1.0.1: updated raven dependency to latest (0.7.1), important if you run pre 7.16.2 curl
 - 0.3.1: dedicated CLI ExceptionStrategy (credits to Mateusz Mirosławski)

 #Introduction